Gagravarr/VorbisJava/README.txt

 which use the same scheme as Vorbis.
 FLAC-native and FLAC-in-Ogg files are both supproted for extracting the user metadata.

+Theora support is of a similar level to that for Opus and Speex, providing basic access to metadata (both video and soundtrack), but not much else.

 Tools
 -----